syncfusion-content/maui-docs/MAUI/PDF-Viewer/Page-Navigation.md

 ### Continuous layout mode

 The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html)’s default page layout mode is `Continuous`.
 In this mode, the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) displays pages in a continuous vertical scroll, is useful for documents containing a continuous flow of content.
 It enables users to scroll through the document with ease, providing a more fluid reading experience.
-To enable the continuous page layout mode, use the following code sample.
+To enable the continuous page layout mode, you can call the following code in a button click.

 {% tabs %}
 {% highlight c# %}